RESPONDING TO COVID-19: ENSURING HOUSING STABILITY DURING A CRISIS

-- Emergency Solutions Grants (ESG): At least $11.5 billion.
-Congress must provide an additional $11.5 billion – as included in the HEROES Act – to respond to and prevent outbreaks among people experiencing homelessness.
+- Fund Emergency Solutions Grants - $6.1 billion ($1.1 billion above President-elect Biden’s proposal).
+These funds are needed to help prevent and respond to outbreaks among people experiencing homelessness.
 People who are homeless and contract coronavirus are twice as likely to be hospitalized, two to four times as likely to require critical care, and two to three times as likely to die than others in the general public.
-If unchecked, as many as 20,000 people who are homeless could require hospitalization and nearly 3,500 could die.
-This has enormous implications for individuals, their communities, and our already overstretched hospital systems.
-Funds are needed to minimize the number of people living in homeless encampments and congregate shelters and identify alternative space, including hotels, for isolation and self-quarantine, as well as funding for short-term rental assistance and housing stabilization services.
-ESG funds should also be used to provide medical respite care, outreach, and street medicine for people experiencing homelessness.
+These hospitalizations, critical care needs and deaths have significant implications for individuals, their communities, and our already overstretched hospital systems.
+President Biden signed an executive order increasing the federal cost share from 75% to 100% for FEMA Public Assistance (PA) funds, which can help address some of these needs.
+Despite this positive development, additional ESG funds are needed to move people living in homeless encampments and congregate shelters to safe alternative spaces, including hotels, and to provide short-term rental assistance and

 For more information, contact NLIHC Vice President of Public Policy, Sarah Saadian at [email protected].